lucy-fan/comp20-lfan/README.md

 This course gave me a lot of insight into how the Internet functions.
 Whether through learning about HTML requests, working with MongoDB, and developing functional and useful web applications, this course introduced me to the world of programming for the Internet, and it has been very useful for me as a frequent Internet user.

-What was the most important thing that you learned in this course?

 Now that I've finished the course, I would like to delve deeper into making web applications not only more interactive, but pretty.
 Even though CSS isn't considered something difficult, I want to figure out how to make my websites look really nice.
 Hopefully my portfolio will look nice soon!